 You’ll even find a children’s afternoon tea menu, perfect for kids under 8, with cheese and ham finger sandwiches, scones and a cupcake.
 Sure to be a hit, even with the fussiest of eaters!

 Image courtesty of Fleur de Thé

 A classic British seaside holiday doesn’t get much sweeter than Scarborough – that is, until you’ve been to LoveBrew Café.
 Tucked away, just steps from the sights and sounds of Scarborough’s lively sea front and harbour, this quaint little café packs a big punch when it comes to tasty treats.
 And, at just over 10 minutes’ drive from Cayton Bay Holiday Park, it’s an absolute must if you’re staying nearby.

-With a changing daily menu, LoveBrew serves up hearty savoury dishes, freshly baked cakes and, of course, afternoon tea.
-Baked fresh on the premises, using locally sourced ingredients – LoveBrew Café’s sweet delights have gained quite a following on their Facebook page, and it’s easy to see why!
-With gluten free options available too, it’s the ideal stop off for a warm cuppa and slice of cake after a morning spent walking the beach.
+LoveBrew serves up fresh coffee and hearty savoury dishes, ranging from fluffy quiches to chicken kebabs and burgers, freshly baked cakes and, of course, afternoon tea.
+With gluten-free options available too, it’s the ideal stop off for a warm cuppa and slice of cake after a morning spent walking the beach.

 Image courtesy of LoveBrew Café